Function Reference: longbone_Geometry

 longbone_Geometry (filename) will analyze the 3D model specified in filename provided that it conforms to the Wavefront OBJ file format and it is a pure tringular mesh.
 The function will automatically determine the type of long bone in filename and register the required initial alignment points according to the bone type.
 The 3D model is assumed to be in mm units and present in the working directory.

-1. "Humerus"
+1. 'Humerus'

-2. "Ulna"
+2. 'Ulna'

-3. "Femur"
+3. 'Femur'

-4. "Tibia"
+4. 'Tibia'

-5. "All"
+5. 'All'

-If the user want to define the initial alignment points, this can be done with a side-car Meshlab PickedPoints file with the same base filename and in same directory as the 3D model.
+If the user wants to define the initial alignment points, this can be done with a side-car Meshlab PickedPoints file with the same base filename and in same directory as the 3D model.
 In such case, longbone_Geometry skips the automatic initial point registration and uses the first two points in the side-car file for optimizing the bone’s mediolateral axis.

 1. For the humerus, these points must be positioned anteriorly on the trochlea and capitulum at the distal end of the humerus.